snaredataset/snare/README.md

 **Instructions**:
 - Include a name for your model, your team name, and affiliation (if not anonymous).
-- Submissions are limited to a maximmum of one per week.
+- Submissions are limited to a maximum of one per week.
 Please do not create fake email accounts and send multiple submissions.

 **Rankings**: